IronBranded/CAD---Breach-Cost-Simulator/README.md

 In the current threat landscape, a "breach" is more than just downtime; it is a multi-level financial event.

 > **Why this tool?**
-> As a Tactical DFIR Hunter in training, I believe that IR is not just about the "bits and bytes"—it's about understanding the business impact.
-This tool bridges the gap between technical and executive risk management.
+> As a Tactical DFIR Hunter in training, I came to realize that DFIR is not just about the "bits and bytes", it's also about understanding the potential business impact.
+This tool helps bridge the gap between technical and executive risk management.

 ### Key Calculation Vectors